caam37830/default-project/README.md

 ## Due Dates

-* The Midterm checkpoint will be due 11/13 at 12pm (noon) Chicago time.
+* The Midterm checkpoint will be due 2/23 at 1:29pm Chicago time.
-* The Final Report will be due 12/9 at 12pm (noon) Chicago time.